 While these birds do not sing, their loud, rapid "kuk-kuk-kuk-kuk-kuk" calls are just as distinctive and slightly accelerate toward the end of the call.
 The drumming of pileated woodpeckers is relatively slow and even, but also accelerates near the end of each sequence.
 There are long gaps between bursts of drumming.

 These are monogamous birds.
-As cavity-nesters, they excavate a suitable cavity 10-24 inches deep in a dead tree.
-The nesting cavity has an elongated opening 15-85 feet above the ground, and the birds may leave a few wood chips inside for lining.
+As cavity-nesters, they excavate a suitable cavity 10 to 24 inches deep in a dead tree.
+The nesting cavity has an elongated opening 15 to 85 feet above the ground, and the birds may leave a few wood chips inside for lining.

 The oval- or elliptical-shaped eggs are plain white with a subtle glossy finish.
-The male parent will do most of the 16-18 days of necessary incubation.
-Both parents care for the altricial young for 26-28 days after hatching, and a mated pair will raise one brood of 2-8 eggs each year.
-Young pileated woodpeckers remain close to their parents in a loose family group for several months, but will seek out their own mates and territories at the beginning of the next breeding season.
+The male parent will do most of the 16 to 18 days of necessary incubation.
+Both parents care for the altricial young for 26 to 28 days after hatching, and a mated pair will raise one brood of 2 to 8 eggs each year.
+Young pileated woodpeckers remain close to their parents in a loose family group for several months but will seek out their own mates and territories at the beginning of the next breeding season.

 These woodpeckers tend to be shy but will come to backyards with sufficient large trees and where suet or nuts are offered.
 Backyard birders should leave old trees or fallen logs in place to attract foraging birds.
 Minimizing pesticide use will also help ensure a good supply of insects for pileated woodpeckers to find.